The-Monkeys-and-MAUD/laravel-cachebuster/README.md

 ```bash
 "themonkeys/cachebuster" :"1.*"
 ```

-*Note: For continued Laravel 4 support, please use the cachebuster 1.x releases, and not dev-master*
+> **Note:** IFor continued Laravel 4 support, please use the cachebuster 1.x releases, and not dev-master*

 2) Run `composer update`